Dr. Ernest Reilly, LCSW

 Some specializations include

-Some couples need minor adjustments to get back on their feet and some need a major overhaul to save their relationship, marriage, or family.
-Some couples come to counseling to prevent problems from occurring in the future and some come to solve current problems or heal from past relationship wounds.
+Some couples, families, coparents, and parents and children need minor adjustments to get back on their feet, and some need a major overhaul to save their relationship, marriage, or family.
+Some parents and children require more intense work, such as reunification counseling to repair their relationships, while some coparents need Parent Coordination to learn how to coparent after a divorce.
+Sometimes families just need gentle guidance or family and parent coaching, while others need more intensive and specialized interventions.
+Some couples or families come to counseling to prevent problems from occurring in the future, and some come to solve current problems or heal from past relationship wounds.

-Fears, anxiety, or stress may begin to interfere with a child's normal daily routine or needed activities (school, eating, sleeping).
-When this occurs, the child would be well served to see a child therapist for a short period of time.
-Usually a professional can help the child quickly discover where the fear, anxiety, or stress is coming from and help them find a way to resolve it.
-This type of assistance can free your child up to continue to live a normal life and may prevent more serious problems that can develop from persistent fears, anxiety, or stress.
-At the Counseling Corner some of our therapist specialize in treating childhood anxiety.
+Fears, anxiety, depression, grief, trauma, or stress may begin to interfere with a child's, teen's, or adult’s normal daily routine or needed activities (school, work, eating, sleeping).
+When this occurs, the child would be well served to see a child therapist, a teen counselor, or an adult therapist for a short period of time.
+Usually, a professional can help the person quickly discover where the fear, anxiety, depression, grief, trauma, or stress is coming from and help them find a way to resolve it.
+This type of assistance can free your child, teen, or yourself up to continue to live a normal life and may prevent more serious problems that can develop from persistent issues.

 Play therapy is to children what talk therapy is to adults.
 Play is a child’s language.
 Adolescents and adults use languages like English, Spanish, French to express themselves.
 However, no matter what verbal language children speak, children express themselves best through their natural language—the language of play.
 In the playroom, toys, games and activities are used like words.
 Children are provided therapeutic toys to enable them to say with the toys what they have difficulty saying with words….
 They can use dolls, puppets, paints, or other toys to say what they think or how they feel.
 Many times difficult things happen in life and even the adults involved have difficulty understanding or explaining the events or their feelings about the events.
 It is easy to see why children, who lack the verbal skills of an adult, find it even more difficult.